Spring Semester 2014

 (April 18: Suzanne Moon)

-"Thinking through Technology and Religion: Islam and Industrialization in Late Twentieth-century Indonesia"
+"Thinking through Technology and Religion: Industrialization and Islam in New Order Indonesia"

 (April 25: Richard Zach)